LarsIvarsson/BunDrop/README.md

 Created with ReactJS + vite.

+Before running this web app, install node packages in a console:

+`npm install`

-To run, first start the JSON database in a console with this command:
+To run, first start the JSON database with this command:

 `npm run json-server`